 - Long relation members

-- Turn Restrictions with unusual number of members
+- Turn Restrictions with an unusual number of members

 - “Odd” tagging in existing turn restrictions

-- Conditional turn restrictions with old tagging scheme
+- Conditional turn restrictions with an old tagging scheme

-Example of query used to identify unusual turn restrictions from OSM:
+Example of a query used to identify unusual turn restrictions from OSM:

 We wanted to make sure we’re covered all turn restrictions.
 So, we used the Telenav ImproveOSM plug-in in JOSM.
 The plug-in highlights the possible turn restrictions locations based on road geometries and other probe data.

-These kind of errors identified by us during the query based QA can also be found on http://osmose.openstreetmap.fr/en/map/ and https://keepright.at/ sites.
+This kind of errors identified by us during the query-based QA can also be found on http://osmose.openstreetmap.fr/en/map/ and https://keepright.at/ sites.
 These two sites contain datasets with all kinds of errors from OSM.
-The datasets were downloaded, extracted using some Python scripts, clipped after our bounding box and filtered using some SQL queries in pgAdmin.
-The results were exported and compared with the initial errors resulted in the first QA step and where it was necessary, the turn restrictions were modified or corrected.
+The datasets were downloaded, extracted using some Python scripts, clipped after our bounding box, and filtered using some SQL queries in pgAdmin.
+The results were exported and compared with the initial errors that resulted in the first QA step and where it was necessary, the turn restrictions were modified or corrected.